dsanchez1120/elevator/DESIGN.md

 ### Elevator Buttons
 - **Call Buttons:** 1-2 per floor.
 Indicates to application that elevator should stop at that floor if direction of elevator equals call button direction
 - **Floor Number:** 1-**n**, where **n** is the number of floors.
 Inside of elevator, indicates which floor elevator should go to.
-- **Open Door**: Opens elevator door if elevator is stopped and closed, keeps the elevator door open if already open
+- **Open Door**: A. Opens elevator door if elevator is stopped and closed, keeps the elevator door open if already open
-- **Close Door**: Closes elevator door (allegedly) if already open
+- **Close Door**: C. Closes elevator door (allegedly) if already open
-- **Emergency Call**: Calls emergency services in case of emergency.
+- **Emergency Call**: E. Calls emergency services in case of emergency.
 Elevator stops at current floor, does not open door.
 ### Security
 Some elevators, usually in office-buildings, require an RFID card/chip to use elevator (from ground-floor).
 This application will have 3 options for elevators